routineforbots/rust/Theory.md

   println!("Huge number");
 } // if true then execution jumps out of all conditions checking

-else if a > 99 { // same - if true then execution jumps out of all conditions checking
+else if a > 99 { // same - if true then execution jumps out of all other conditions checking

   println!("Big number");